 27. See the Amazing Salt Cathedral

 Did you know that there’s an underground Roman Catholic church in Colombia?
 Neither did we.
 Located outside of Bogotá, 200 meters underground in the tunnels of a salt mine is this church, which is a popular tourist destination and pilgrimage site.
-Click here to learn more and to book your tour to this impressive site.
+Check out this top-rated tour and book your trip to this impressive site.

 28. Hike 740 Steps up Piedra Peñol